sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Retiring

 ### Rehosting
-Rehosting also known as **“lift-and-shift”** involves moving applications without changes.
+- Rehosting also known as **“lift-and-shift”** involves *moving applications without changes*.

+#### Example
-In the scenario of a large legacy migration, in which the company is looking to implement its migration and scale quickly to meet a business case, the majority of applications are rehosted.
+*In the scenario of a large legacy migration, in which the company is looking to implement its migration and scale quickly to meet a business case, the majority of applications are rehosted.*

 ### Replatforming
-Replatforming, also known as **“lift, tinker, and shift,”** involves making a few cloud optimizations to realize a tangible benefit.
+- Replatforming, also known as **“lift, tinker, and shift,”** involves *making a few cloud optimizations* to realize a tangible benefit.

-Optimization is achieved **without** changing the core architecture of the application i.e. you are not touching any core code in the process, and no new dev efforts are involved here.
+- Optimization is achieved **without** changing the core architecture of the application i.e. you are not touching any core code in the process, and no new dev efforts are involved here.

+### Example
-*For example*, you could take your existing MySQL database and replatform it onto RDS MySQL, without any code changes at all.
+*you could take your existing MySQL database and replatform it onto RDS MySQL, without any code changes at all.
 Or even consider upgrading to Amazon Aurora.
-This gives significant benefit to your DBA team as well as improved performance without any code changes.
+This gives significant benefit to your DBA team as well as improved performance without any code changes.*

 ### Refactoring
-Refactoring (also known as **re-architecting**) involves reimagining how an application is architected and developed by using cloud-native features.
+- Refactoring (also known as **re-architecting**) involves *reimagining how an application is architected* and developed by using cloud-native features.

-Refactoring is driven by a **strong business need to add features, scale, or performance** that would otherwise be difficult to achieve in the application’s existing environment.
+- Refactoring is driven by a **strong business need to add features, scale, or performance** that would otherwise be difficult to achieve in the application’s existing environment.

-**Dramatic changes** to your architecture can be very beneficial to your enterprise but this will come at the **highest initial cost** in terms of planning and human effort.
+- **Dramatic changes** to your architecture can be very beneficial to your enterprise but this will come at the **highest initial cost** in terms of planning and human effort.

 ### Repurchasing
-**Repurchasing** involves **moving from a traditional license to a software-as-a-service** model i.e. it involves replacing an existing application with a cloud-based version, such as software found in AWS Marketplace.
+- **Repurchasing** involves **moving from a traditional license to a software-as-a-service** model i.e. it involves replacing an existing application with a cloud-based version, such as software found in AWS Marketplace.

-This is common for companies looking to **abandon legacy software vendors** and get a fresh start as part of migration.
+- This is common for companies looking to **abandon legacy software vendors** and get a fresh start as part of migration.

+#### Example
-*For example*, a business might choose to implement the repurchasing strategy by migrating from a customer relationship management (CRM) system to Salesforce.com.
-The total upfront expense of the step therefore goes up, but the potential benefits could be substantial.
+*a business might choose to implement the repurchasing strategy by migrating from a customer relationship management (CRM) system to Salesforce.com.
+The total upfront expense of the step therefore goes up, but the potential benefits could be substantial.*

 ### Retaining
 Retaining consists of keeping applications that are critical for the business in the source environment.
 This might include applications that are **about to be deprecated**, and **require major refactoring before they can be migrated**, or, work that can be postponed until a later time.

 ### Retiring
-Retiring is the process of removing applications that are no longer needed.
+- Retiring is the process of **removing applications** that are no longer needed.
 Some parts of your enterprise IT portfolio are just no longer needed.
 We found as much as 10% to 20% of companies’ application portfolios include applications that are no longer being used or already have replacements live and functional.

-Using the AWS migration plan as the opportunity to actually end-of-life these applications can save significant cost and effort for your team.
+- Using the AWS migration plan as the opportunity to actually end-of-life these applications can save significant cost and effort for your team.
 Sometimes you just have to turn off the lights.

 ## AWS Snow Family Overview
 - The AWS Snow Family is a collection of physical devices that help to physically transport up to exabytes of data into and out of AWS.
 - The AWS Snow Family is a service that helps customers who need to **run operations** in austere, **non-data center environments**, and **in locations where there's no consistent network connectivity**.
 - You can use these devices to locally and cost-effectively *access* the storage and compute power of the AWS Cloud in places where an *internet connection might not be an option*.
 - Highly-secure, portable devices to **collect and process data at the edge**, and **migrate data into and out of AWS**
     ![Alt text](image-123.png)